Strategies for Providing Trauma Informed Support During and After Perinatal Loss

 Women experiencing perinatal loss face unique challenges that require a coordinated, interprofessional response.
 Collaboration between medical professionals, social workers, mental health professionals, chaplains, and child life specialists is crucial to effectively support bereaved parents.

 In partnership with the Virginia Department of Health, Full Circle’s professionals will be offering a training for healthcare professionals caring for women who have experienced a perinatal loss.
-This training is appropriate for medical professionals, mental health professionals, hospital chaplains, and child life specialists.
+This training is appropriate for medical professionals, mental health professionals, hospital chaplains, child life specialists, and students pursuing studies in any of these fields.

 Goals